DavidVujic/python-polylith/projects/poetry_polylith_plugin/README.md

 Show info about libraries used in a specific project.

 #### Check
-Validates the Polylith workspace:
+Validates the Polylith workspace, checking for any missing dependencies (bricks and third-party libraries):

 ``` shell
 poetry poly check
 ```

-**NOTE**: this feature is built on top of the `poetry check-project` command from the [Multiproject](https://github.com/DavidVujic/poetry-multiproject-plugin) plugin.
+**NOTE**: this feature is built on top of the `poetry poly libs` command, and (just like the `poetry poly libs` command) it expects a `poetry.lock` of a project to be present.
-Make sure that you have the latest version of poetry-multiproject-plugin installed to be able to use the `poly check` command.
+If missing, there is a Poetry command available: `poetry lock --directory path/to-project`.

+##### Options
+`--directory` or `-C`

+Show info about libraries used in a specific project.

 #### Testing
 The `create` commands will also create corresponding unit tests.
-It is possible to disable thi behaviour by setting `enabled = false` in the `workspace.toml` file.
+It is possible to disable this behaviour by setting `enabled = false` in the `workspace.toml` file.